 Regardless of its potential for abuse and addiction, ketamine clinics exist nationwide., giving rise to the view that ketamine is an effective and safe treatment for severe depression and suicidal behaviors.
 Many of these clinics provide ketamine infusion therapy, which is a series of IV infusions administered over several days.9 This type of treatment has not been thoroughly tested for long-term safety and effectiveness but experts say, based on the positive studies we do have, it shows promise for treating deep depression.

-Medical experts aren’t exactly sure how ketamine works to treat depression, but they do know that it works differently than other popular antidepressant drugs like Zoloft, Prozac, and Cymbalta.
+Medical experts aren’t exactly sure how ketamine works to treat depression, but they do know that it works differently than other popular antidepressant drugs like Celexa, Zoloft, Prozac, and Cymbalta.
 According to a recent article from The Fix, Dr. Steven Mandel, president of the American Society of Ketamine Physicians, says ketamine treatment relieve his patients’ symptoms of depression 83 percent of the time and stops suicidal ideation more than 90 percent of the time.10

 Risks of Using Ketamine to Treat Depression